jeanwsr/mokit-doc-mdbook/src/chap6.md

 # open your browser to visit http://localhost:3000
 ```

-On other platforms, you can download the binaries in the GitHub repo of mdBook and mdbook-toc, or use WSL (you don't need a browser inside WSL).
+On other platforms, you can download the binaries in the GitHub repo of mdBook and mdbook-toc, or use WSL (you don't need a browser inside WSL), or use `cargo install mdbook mdbook-toc`.

 Simple modifications can be done on the GitLab website.
 Clicking the `Edit` button or `Open the Web IDE` allows you modify and commit online.